 Sensors UB508 was out of order from start and it is not plotted in this report.

-One sensor placed in block R5 yields a pressure of about 0.7 MPa at the end of this measuring period.
+One sensor placed in block R5 yields a pressure of about 0.5 MPa at the end of this measuring period.
 The rest of the installed sensors are measuring very low pressures.
-Three sensors are out of order.